New Preferred Stock IPOs, June 2017

 For comparison, I have set the Yield column in the first table above to show the current yield of the new June preferreds on June 30.
 It is into this marketplace that June’s new issues were introduced.

-Income versus Value Investing, Year-To-Date
+Income vs. Value Investing, Year To Date

 With an average current yield of 6.5 percent, plus the 10.0 percent annualized value gain, those investing in U.S.-traded preferred stocks since the beginning of 2017 are currently on pace for a total annualized return of 16.5 percent (6.5 percent of which is realized in dividend cash).

-Starting at 2252 at the beginning of the year (January 3, 2017 open), the S&P500 common stock value index closed on June 30 at 2423, an unrealized annualized value gain of about 15.2 percent plus about two percent in average annualized dividend yield – a year-to-date annualized gain of about 17.2 percent for common stock investors.
+Starting at 2,252 at the beginning of the year (January 3, 2017, open), the S&P 500 common stock value index closed on June 30 at 2,423, an unrealized annualized value gain of about 15.2 percent plus about 2 percent in average annualized dividend yield - a year-to-date annualized gain of about 17.2 percent for common stock investors.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.